usnistgov/fipy/documentation/USAGE.rst

 .. envvar:: FIPY_VERBOSE_SOLVER

-   If present, causes the linear solvers to print a variety of diagnostic information.
+   If present, causes the :class:`~fipy.solvers.pyAMG.linearGeneralSolver.LinearGeneralSolver` to print a variety of diagnostic information.

 .. envvar:: FIPY_VIEWER